Guilty by Association

 You’re guilty by association.

-And your willingness to allow Jesus to define that guilt by showing you what it cost (hint: his life)… we call that faith.
+Your willingness to allow Jesus to define that guilt with his life… we call that faith.

 Being guilty by association with Jesus Christ has been the Christian experience ever since there has been Christianity.